wyz135/WorkshopExample/README.md

 1. Replace all instances of samreay, Samreay, samuelreay, with your own username.
 2. Replace my name (Samuel Hinton) with yours (used in the doc and license).
+3. Replace my email (samuelreay@gmail.com) with your own.
 3. Update the project name if you rename it.
 4. Enable Travis, CodeCov and Codacy.
 5. Set an environment variable GITHUB_API_KEY with a Personal Access Token to commit Sphinx html.